Storyflow Logo

 Pricing: Free with limits.
 Hobbyist from $19/user/month.
 Creator from $35/user/month.

-Pros: Text-based editing is unique and fast, integrated planning works for episodes in production, AI tools are mature.
+Pros: Text-based editing is unique and fast, integrated planning works for episodes in production, AI editing tools are mature.

 6. Perplexity Spaces (Best Guest and Topic Research)